Thanks for downloading Dynamsoft Label Recognizer Package!

-On the left side of the above figure, the position of the reference region could be determined by the barcode.
+The left portion of Figure 1 above demonstrates how the position of the reference region can be determined by the barcode region.
 The barcode can be localized and recognized through Dynamsoft Barcode Reader.
-In addition, if there are multiple barcodes in an image, we can further determine the target barcode region by specifying the barcode formats and barcode text.
+In addition, if there are multiple barcodes in an image, we can further determine the target barcode region by specifying the barcode format(s) and barcode text.

 Inference Area feature in DLR is based on the relative position characteristics between text blocks in an image.
 It will be introduced in version 2.0 to help you quickly and effectively calculate the target label position.

 As shown in the figure below, the text blocks L0 and Label T1 inside the label T0 forms a key-value pair.

 T0 is not only a label but also an inference area with appropriate inference parameters.
 DLR can find the text line L0 with the same vertical coordinate as T0, then calculate more accurate reference coordinates of the target label T1.

 DLR comes with an innovative